civetweb/civetweb/docs/UserManual.md

 Currently keep\_alive\_timeout\_ms is ignored if enable\_keep\_alive is no, but future versions my drop the enable\_keep\_alive configuration value and automatically use keep-alive if keep\_alive\_timeout\_ms is not 0.

+### linger\_timeout\_ms
+Set TCP socket linger timeout before closing sockets (SO\_LINGER option).
+The configured value is a timeout in milliseconds.
+Setting the value to 0 will yield in abortive close (if the socket is closed from the server side).
+Setting the value to -1 will turn off linger.
+If the value is not set (or set to -2), CivetWeb will not set the linger option at all.

+Note: For consistency with other timeouts, the value is configured in milliseconds.
+However, the TCP socket layer usually only offers a timeout in seconds, so the value should be an integer multiple of 1000.

 ### lua\_preload\_file
 This configuration option can be used to specify a Lua script file, which